ruseki/Job4UVersion2/README.md

 ```

 ## Environment Variables
-To run this project, you need to have an `.env` file in both hotdog-backend and buns-frontend file
+To run this project, you need to have an `.env` file in both hotdog-backend and buns-frontend root directory.

 hotdog-backend
 `MONGODB_URI`